Guess how many disposable period products a menstruating individual will use during the 30+ years from menarche to menopause… 500? 1,000? 2,000?

 What About You?

 What has your experience been with traditional menstrual products?
-And have you tried some of the newer period products out there?
+And have you tried some newer period products out there?
 I would love to hear what you have to say in our comment section.
 Please inspire each other!

 As a registered Naturopathic Doctor in the state of Colorado, I specialize in addressing the underlying issues related to thyroid, autoimmunity, digestion, chronic congestion, and adult acne.
 If you’re interested in working with me, schedule a free “Is this a good fit?” office or phone consult so that you can find out how I can help you.